AdguardTeam/KnowledgeBase/docs/general/userscripts.md

 ## Development

-### Request License
+### Request license

-If you are developing your own custom script and want to test how it works with AdGuard, request a beta-license key for the app.
+If you are developing your own custom script and want to test how it works with AdGuard, request a beta license key for the app.

 To get it, please send an email to devteam@adguard.com with the following information: